Stephany249/Dell/README.md

 ## Merchant Guide to Galaxy
 Solution capable of calculating values of roman numbers and metals.

-For run the solution is necessary node version >= 10.21
+For run the solution is necessary node version >= 10.21.
+Before run the app execute the command `yarn` or `npm install` for install the dependencies.

 ### `yarn start`